 The Veritas IRB Research Ethics Approval Board in Canada has approved the i-Forget discovery initiative.
 This approval assures you we have met health-industry standards for personal information and privacy security.

-No information that may directly identify you personally will be released to i-Forget researchers.
+No information that may directly identify participants personally will be released to i-Forget researchers.

 All data is stored electronically in an encrypted form, with access safeguards consistent with those protecting personal health information.